destaneelg/readMeGenerator/README.md

 ```
 ## Review
-* The URL of the deployed application.
+* The URL of the deployed application:

+* A walkthrough video demonstrating the functionality of the application:

+* A sample README.md file for a project repository generated using the application: